Communications and Control for Wireless Drone-Based Antenna Array: Time-Optimal Control of Drones

 Our problem in (\ref{OptCont}) is difficult to solve due to its non-linear nature, and coupled relation of the dynamic system parameters as well as the infinite number of optimization variables given the continuous time interval $[0,T_{I,D}]$.
-Consequently, in general, the exact analytical solution to such nonlinear time-optimal control problem may not be explicitly derived as pointed out in \cite{TimeOptimalDrone} and \cite{computationally}.
-In such case, one needs to use tractable and computationally feasible methods to solve time-optimal control problems.
+Consequently, in general, the exact analytical solution to such nonlinear time-optimal control problem may not be explicitly derived as pointed out in \cite{computationally} and \cite{TimeOptimalDrone}.
 To provide a tractable solution to our time-optimal control problem in (\ref{OptCont}), we decompose the movements and orientation changes of drones.
 In particular, we minimize the time durations needed for orientation adjustment and displacement of the drone, separately.
 While this approach yields a suboptimal solution, it can be used to derive a closed-form expression for the control inputs (i.e., rotors' speeds) in (\ref{OptCont}) and, thus, it is remarkably easy to implement.
-In addition, the computational time, which is a key constraint in wireless drone systems, can be significantly reduced.
+In addition, the computational time, which is a key constraint in wireless drone systems, can be6t reduced.

+Now, we aim to derive the optimal speeds of rotors for which the drone can update its locations within a minimum time duration.
+To this end, we first present the following lemma from control theory \cite{IntroControl} which will be then used to derive the optimal rotors' speeds.